Experience-Monks/async-image-loader/README.md

 })
 ```

-A more complex example, where images are "tile" objects holding other data.
+Here is a more complex example, where each "tile" holds some data in an object.
+The same object will be passed to `"progress"` events as `ev.data`.

 ```js
 var loadTiles = require('async-image-loader')